andikleen/pmu-tools/README.md

 Note this doesn't work with standard FC18 kernels, as they broke trace points in modules.
 It works with later and earlier kernels.

-## addr:

-addr is a basic frame work for self profiling of memory addresses accessed by the program.
-Requires a Linux 3.10+ kernel and a supported CPU.

-Also provides a simple [perf ring buffer API](http://halobates.de/addr.html)

 ## event-rmap